Skip to Content

 Extensions in Samsung Internet

-Samsung Internet goes one step ahead by offering extensions.
-Google Chrome does not provide any.
+Samsung Internet goes one step further by offering extensions.
+Google Chrome (mobile) does not provide any.
+You will find ad-blockers, Amazon Assistant, and safe browsing add-ons.

 The battery round of Samsung Internet vs. Google Chrome shows some exciting results.
-Two tests (Wi-Fi and mobile data) were conducted for this round by playing the same video at full volume.
+I took two tests (ii-fi and mobile data) by playing the same video at full volume.

 Battery Usage of Samsung Internet and Google Chrome

-The battery usage tracking feature showed 5 minutes for Google Chrome, while for Samsung Internet, it was 4 minutes.
-Still, there was a 50% difference in battery life.
+The battery usage showed 5 minutes for Google Chrome compared to 4 for Samsung Internet.
+Still, there was a 50% difference in the usage.

 Extra features